Men’s Therapy in Eugene

 From a young age, many men internalize a familiar message: be strong, be capable, and do not show vulnerability.
 This message arises from both our collective history and our cultural expectations.
 Together, they create patterns that are often rewarded externally yet can slowly erode one’s internal sense of self.

-When it feels risky to express what is happening internally, tension begins to build while one’s outward expression remains steady through work, stoicism, humor, or achievement.
+When it feels risky to express one internal truth, tension begins to build while one’s outward expression remains steady through work, stoicism, humor, or achievement.
 Over time, these patterns can evolve into:

 • irritability